1 tablet contains:

 You should take into account the increased risk of developing thromboembolism in the postpartum period.

-Peripheral circulatory disorders can also occur in diabetes mellitus, systemic lupus erythematosus, hemolytic uremic syndrome, chronic inflammatory bowel disease (Crohn's disease or ulcerative colitis) and sickle cell anemia.
+Peripheral circulation disorder can also occur in diabetes mellitus, systemic lupus erythematosus, hemolytic uremic syndrome, chronic inflammatory bowel disease (Crohn's disease or ulcerative colitis) and sickle cell anemia.

 An increase in the frequency and severity of migraine during the use of combined oral contraceptives (which may precede cerebrovascular disorders) may be the reason for the immediate termination of these drugs.